oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 cases which are important, and provides reasonable performance for most cases.

 ### Embarrassingly Parallel Via Temporary Histograms
-This method uses temporary storage and a pair of embarrassingly parallel `parallel_for` loops to accomplish the `histogram`.
+This method uses temporary storage and a pair of calls to backend specific `parallel_for` functions to accomplish the `histogram`.
+These calls will use the existing infrastructure to provide properly composable parallelism, without extra histogram-specific patterns in the implementation of a backend.

-For this algorithm, each parallel backend will add a  `__thread_enumerable_storage<_StoredType>` struct which provides the following:
+This algorithm does however require that each parallel backend will add a  `__thread_enumerable_storage<_StoredType>` struct which provides the following:
 * constructor which takes a variadic list of args to pass to the constructor of each thread's object
-* `get()` returns reference to the current threads stored object
+* `get_for_current_thread()` returns reference to the current thread's stored object
 * `get_with_id(int i)` returns reference to the stored object for an index
 * `size()` returns number of stored objects

 In the TBB backend, this will use `enumerable_thread_specific` internally.
-For OpenMP, this will pre-allocate and initialize an object for each possible thread in parallel.
+For OpenMP, we implement our own similar thread local storage which will allocate and initialize the thread local storage at the first usage for each active thread, similar to TBB.
 The serial backend will merely create a single copy of the temporary object for use.
+The serial backend does not technically need any thread specific storage, but to avoid special casing for this serial backend, we use a single copy of histogram.
+In practice, our benchmarking reports little difference in performance between this implementation and the original, which directly accumulated to the output histogram.

 With this new structure we will use the following algorithm:

 1) Run a `parallel_for` pattern which performs a `histogram` on the input sequence where each thread accumulates into its own temporary histogram returned by `__thread_enumerable_storage`.
+The parallelism is divided on the input element axis, and we rely upon existing `parallel_for` to implement chunksize and thread composibility.
 2) Run a second `parallel_for` over the `histogram` output sequence which accumulates all temporary copies of the histogram created within `__thread_enumerable_storage` into the output histogram sequence.
+The parallelism is divided on the histogram bin axis, and each chunk loops through all temporary histograms to accumulate into the output histogram.